-While a regular business meeting of the Board is not held during the ACRP Global Conference & Exhibition, it is expected that all ACRP Board members attend and participate in the Conference.
+Board members are expected to attend and participate in ACRP's Annual Conference, including any scheduled Board meetings or events, plus the annual membership Business Meeting.
 Board members are encouraged to help contribute to the educational content as well.
-A complimentary registration is available for all ACRP Board members to enable them to come to the Conference.
+A complimentary registration is available for all ACRP Board members.

-ACRP Board members should expect to serve on regular committees, board committees as well as serve as liaisons to Chapters, Working Groups, and/or Task Forces.
+ACRP Board members should expect to serve on one or more regular ACRP committees, Board committees, Working Groups, and/or Task Forces.
+Time commitments for these committees vary but may include monthly teleconferences.